-Thomas and his daughter Carla were the first stars of Stax, with “Walking the Dog” later being covered by the Rolling Stones.
+Thomas and his daughter Carla were the first stars of Stax.
+His “Walking the Dog” was later covered by the Rolling Stones.
 In the early ’70s, “Do the Funky Chicken,” “(Do The) Push and Pull,” and “The Breakdown” all made the R&B Top Five.
-His string of hits ended with the collapse of Stax.
+His string of hits ended with the collapse of Stax in 1975.

 Rufus and Ben Schwag hooked up in the late ‘90s when Thomas was on one of his regular European tours.
 Together they recorded “If There Were no Music” at the semi-legendary Kitsch Studios in Brussels with a big, brash funk sound – probably one of his last great recordings.